Growing of citrus fruits — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 2View CS05 attribute detailsManaged Labor Risk.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 2View CS05 attribute detailsManaged Labor Risk.
 The citrus industry has seen a marked reduction in labor exploitation due to the adoption of rigorous, audit-driven certifications and the acceleration of automated harvesting technologies in major markets.
 Proactive supply chain management and the scaling of programs like the Fair Food Program have institutionalized oversight, effectively mitigating systemic human rights vulnerabilities.

 - Metric: Adoption of mechanical harvesting aids in regions like Florida has increased productivity while reducing manual labor hours by approximately 15-20% per acre.